 Credit cards and charge accounts may be used to facilitate business purchases.
 It is imperative that adequate controls governing access, signatures, and documentation of type and business purpose be monitored.
-Finance charges should be avoided and balances should be paid at the end of the billing cycle.
+Finance charges should be avoided, and balances should be paid at the end of the billing cycle.
 Statements must be mailed to the parish office and reviewed by the pastor, pastoral administrator or school administrator.
+To avoid risk of loss, credit limits should be maintained at a reasonable dollar amount.